francis-clairicia/EasyNetwork/docs/source/_include/sync-async-variants.rst

    This page uses two different API variants:

-   * Synchronous API with classic :code:`def` functions, usable in any context.
+   * Synchronous API with classic ``def`` functions, usable in any context.

-   * Asynchronous API with :code:`async def` functions, using an asynchronous framework to perform I/O operations.
+   * Asynchronous API with ``async def`` functions, using an asynchronous framework to perform I/O operations.

      All asynchronous API examples assume that you are using :py:mod:`asyncio`.